varnish/orca/README.md

 ## License

-Varnish Orca has an embedded license that lasts for one year after release.
-When the license expires, Varnish will stop accepting traffic.
-It is therefore recommended to upgrade to the latest version frequently, as each release has a one year "expiry date" from time of release.
+Each release of Varnish Orca has a free embedded license that lasts for one year after release date.
+To keep using Orca for free, you just have to upgrade Orca at least once per year.

+If you have purchased a Premium license, see [instructions for installing the license](./docs/tutorials/license.md).

 ## Upgrade to Premium